|Tamimi is crowded by admirers at Amman airport on the day |

 "I was subjected to cruel treatment by Israeli jailers, and was never allowed to even have proper hygiene or make contact with family or have access to a lawyer," she said.

 After spending 10 years in Israeli jails, during which she was rarely allowed to talk to her family, Tamimi was freed from prison in 2011 as part of a prisoner exchange between Israel and Hamas.

 Our comment: Some prisoner exchange.
 Shalit was kidnapped and held hostage - a war crime - for more than five years by Hamas.
 He was denied visits from the Red Cross; was not allowed to communicate with family members (to which he was entitled under the Geneva Conventions).The Shalit Deal, consummated in October 2011, resulted in prisoners collectively responsible for 569 Israeli deaths, including Tamimi, walking free.
 Tamimi's deprivations, if not entirely invented, are trivial by comparison with Shalit's.
 And if she complained about them to the Red Cross or to one of the many accessible and sympathetic Israeli lawyers, it remained a secret.
 Which is not what we believe.
-Telling the truth comes her to this woman.She said she was in utter shock that the US government decided to go after her, insisting that she committed no crimes against the US government or on US soil, or that she tried to kill US citizens intentionally.
+Telling the truth comes hard to this woman.She said she was in utter shock that the US government decided to go after her, insisting that she committed no crimes against the US government or on US soil, or that she tried to kill US citizens intentionally.

 Our comment: Tamimi's shock again: she's being poorly advised on how US law works.
 Or pretending that there's some merit to her contentions.
 There's none.Tamimi said she witnessed many of her friends and fellow students killed in "cold blood" by the Israeli army.

 Our comment: We have yet to hear of an Islamist terrorist who does not justify his or her atrocities by referring to vaguely described Israeli actions.

 |Evidence that the murderer has been more frank |